Contact Academic Affairs

 We believe that each of these skills is best developed through consistent practice, application and instruction.
-As a result, each faculty member is expected to design courses with these competencies in mind and incorporate instructional and developmental activities in these seven areas wherever possible and consistent with the goals of the major and/or course.
-The College Competencies are:
+As a result, each faculty member is expected to design courses with these competencies in mind and incorporate instructional and developmental activities in these areas wherever possible and consistent with the goals of the course and program.

-||The ability to use oral and nonverbal messages to convey ideas, information and intentions effectively in a manner that is appropriate to the topic, situation and audience.
-It is the ability to use listening skills to interpret accurately and critically the oral and nonverbal messages produced by others, and to respond appropriately
+||The ability to use reading, thinking, writing and speaking to convey ideas, information and intentions effectively and in a manner that is appropriate to the topic, situation and audience; the ability to interpret accurately and critically the messages produced by others, and to respond appropriately

 ||The ability to work inclusively and productively with a group toward a collective outcome; the ability create an environment where each perspective is considered for the cooperative purpose of making progress toward common goals

 ||The ability to interact respectfully and effectively in a variety of cultural contexts, to understand how one's actions affect both local and global communities, and to approach the world's most pressing and enduring issues thoughtfully and collaboratively